DanielSchaack/pdf-to-md/README.md

 # pdf-to-md
+**From PDF chaos to RAG clarity.
+Built to handle PDFs that clearly skipped formatting school**

-Using multimodal LLMs to transform pdfs into markdown `pip install PyMuPDF`
+Using Tesseract and multimodal LLMs to transform pdfs into markdown
-`pip install pytesseract`
-`pip install opencv-python`
+- Required packages:
+    - PyMuPDF
+    - pytesseract
+    - opencv-python
+    - requests
+- Dependencies:
+    - Tesseract